r5py/r5py/docs/user-guide/user-manual/quickstart.md

 ## Transport network

-Virtually all operations of *r5py* require a transport network. *R5py* understands and reads the following types of transport networks:
+Virtually all operations of *r5py* require a transport network. *R5py* understands and reads the following types of data that relates to transport
+networks:

 - a street network, including infrastructure for cycling and walking, is loaded from an [OpenStreetMap